jacobwilliams/regridpack/README.md

 ### Compiling

-A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file is included, so that the library and tests cases can be compiled with FPM.
+A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file is included, so that the library can be compiled with FPM.
 For example:

 ```
 fpm build --profile release